Ninety-Three: Plot

 Lantenac has taken control of Dol-de-Bretagne, in order to secure a landing place for British troops to be sent to support the Royalists.
 Gauvain launches a surprise attack and uses deception to dislodge and disperse them.
-Forced to retreat, Lantenac is constantly kept from the coast by Gauvain.
-With British troops unavailable his supporters melt away.
-Eventually he and a last few fanatical followers are trapped in his castle.
+Forced to retreat, Lantenac is constantly kept from reaching the coast by Gauvain.
+With British troops and supplies unavailable, Lantenac's supporters melt away.
+Eventually he and a last few followers are trapped in his castle.

 Meanwhile, Michelle has recovered and goes in search of her children.
 She wanders aimlessly, but eventually hears that they are being held hostage in Lantenac's castle.
 At the castle Sergeant Radoub, fighting with the besiegers, spots the children.
 He persuades Gauvain to let him lead an assault.
 He manages to break through the defences and kill several rebels, but with Halmalo's aid, Lantenac and a few survivors escape through a secret passage after setting fire to the building.
 As the fire takes hold, Michelle arrives, and sees that her children are trapped.
 Her hysterical cries of despair are heard by Lantenac.
-Struck with guilt, he returns through the passage to the castle and rescues the children, helped by Radoub.
+Struck with guilt, he returns to the castle through the passage and rescues the children, helped by Radoub.
 He then gives himself up.

 Gauvain knows that Cimourdain will guillotine Lantenac after a show trial.
-He visits him in prison, where Lantenac expresses his uncompromising conservative vision of society ordered by hierarchy, deference and duty.
+He visits him in prison, where Lantenac expresses his vision of French culture ordered by social hierarchy, deference, and duty.
 Gauvain insists that humane values transcend tradition.
-To prove it, he allows Lantenac to escape and then gives himself up to the tribunal that was convened to try him.
-Gauvain's forgiveness after Lantenac's courageous act contrasts with Lantenac's executing the sailor at the beginning of the novel.
+To prove it, he allows Lantenac to escape and then gives himself up to the revolutionary tribunal that was convened to try him.
+Gauvain's forgiveness and Lantenac's courageous act at the siege both contrast with the execution of the sailor at the beginning of the novel.
 Gauvain is then tried for treason.
 The tribunal comprises Cimourdain, Radoub and Gauvain's deputy, Guéchamp.
 Radoub votes to acquit, but the others vote to condemn Gauvain to be executed, with Cimourdain casting the deciding vote.
 Visited by Cimourdain in prison, Gauvain outlines his own vision of a future society with minimal government, no taxes, technological progress and sexual equality.
 The following morning he is executed by guillotine.
 At the same moment, Cimourdain shoots himself.